xrettle/WFGY/TensionUniverse/BlackHole/Q002_generalized_riemann_hypothesis.md

 **Boundary note**

-Falsifying a TU encoding is not the same as solving the canonical GRH statement.
+Falsifying a TU encoding is not the same as solving the canonical statement.

 ---